-In 2021, we managed to reduce our energy intensity in the BP business line by 5%.
-The MCOF business line, however, witnessed a 6.5% increase in energy intensity.
-At the Group level, this resulted in a 1.6% overall increase.

-The energy intensity of the BP business line decreased until 2019,
+Examples of technical measures that have been implemented to In 2021, we managed to reduce our date include the improvement of energy intensity in the BP business buildings' and installations' insulation, line by 5%.
+The MCOF business line, the implementation of heat recovery however, witnessed a 6.5% increase from cooling and compressed in energy intensity.
+At the Group air installations, the redesign and level, this resulted in a 1.9% overall renewal of supply and return pipes for increase. (ammonia) cooling, and the phasing-The energy intensity of the BP out of Freon from cooling installations business line decreased until 2019, and its replacement with ammonia. despite the addition of extra ovens In terms of effective maintenance,